prithuls/prithulsarker/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-I am currently a third year Ph.D.
-Student in the department of computer science at the University of Nevada Reno.
-I completed my bachelor's degree in electrical and electronic engineering from Bangladesh University of Engineering and Technology.
-I also have more than three years of industry experience out of which I worked as team lead for last one year.
-Since my childhood, I have been good with numbers.
-I enjoy solving problems and am confident at analyzing data.
-I took an interest in computer programming when I started to learn Visual Basic in windows XP back in 2006.
-To this day, whenever I have time, I try to solve analytical math problems as well as algorithm and coding problems from competitive programming sites.
+I am currently a third-year Ph.D. student in computer science and engineering at the University of Nevada, Reno.
+My research primarily focuses on AI in healthcare, particularly pupillary function analysis using virtual reality-based eye tracking data to detect conditions like concussion, RAPD, and SANS.
+I've received a $50,000 award as part of the NSF I-Corps Program for this work.
+My dissertation proposal revolves around anomaly detection in assessment-based time series data using generative AI and diffusion models.
+I have a strong {{< staticref "https://scholar.google.com/citations?user=mGTORlYAAAAJ&hl=en" "newtab" >}}publication record{{< /staticref >}} in virtual reality, computer vision, machine learning, and deep learning.

+In the summer of 2023, I interned as a Ph.D. software developer with SGX3 at the University of Texas at Austin, where I developed interactive applications for high-performance computing.
+I am an instructor of introductory Linux OS course for the Fall 2023 semester.
+In summer of 2021 and 2022, I worked as a mentor for Army Educational Outreach Program (AEOP).
+Before pursuing my Ph.D., I served as a team lead and senior software QA automation engineer, playing a key role in team growth and building lasting client and team relationships.

+I have always had a natural affinity for numbers and problem-solving, which led me to develop a strong interest in computer programming.
+My journey began with learning Visual Basic in Windows XP in 2006, and since then, I've continued to explore and enhance my skills.
+Analyzing data to solve complex problems, and tackling analytical math problems, as well as coding challenges on competitive programming platforms, remain my passions.

 {{< icon name="code" pack="fas" >}} My {{< staticref "https://leetcode.com/prithuls/" "newtab" >}}LeetCode{{< /staticref >}}, {{< staticref "https://www.hackerrank.com/prithuls" "newtab" >}}HackerRank{{< /staticref >}} and {{< staticref "https://www.kaggle.com/prithuls/" "newtab" >}}Kaggle{{< /staticref >}} profile.